ann-kar/shift-planner/README.md

 # Main features:

-### HOMEPAGE:
+### HOME:
 1. Fetch data from the database and display the weekly shifts of all employees on a calendar.
 2. Usernames are links pointing to individual user profiles.

 ### USERS:
 1. “Add new user” feature.
 JS form with front-end & back-end validation checking against:
-a.	empty input fields
+  -	empty input fields
-b.	repeated emails
+  -	repeated emails
-c.	faulty emails (basic regex)
+  -	faulty emails (basic regex)
-d.	string length (for firstname, lastname, password)
+  -	string length (for firstname, lastname, password)
 2. A list of all users with links pointing to individual user profiles.

 ### USER PROFILE: